 3. Global Trade Policy: Questions and Answers by Pamela J. Smith

 Global trade policies are vital for trade professionals to know and be well versed on.
 After all, it is often policy that can make or break massive deals and operations between nations.

-So, having a solid working knowledge of the most important policies in international trade can give you an advantage in this field.
+So, having a solid working knowledge of important policies in international trade can give you an advantage in this field.

 This book is structured so that a question is asked, and is then followed by a detailed answer that provides useful information about important policy issues.